 Book as early as possible to get the best location and rate and be sure to ask about cancellation policies in case of changes to local mandates.
 Use technology to increase engagement and safety wherever possible, such as creating digital maps and check-in.

-Plan the Layout (if live/hybrid)
+Plan the Layout (If In-Person/Hybrid)

 Once you have a venue chosen, plan a layout that includes premium booth spaces and standard spaces to offer to prospective vendors.
 Be sure to include information about outlets, drapes, booth set up/tear down, and more to communicate early and often.